xonsh/amalgamate/README.rst

 So the simple rules to follow are that:

 1. Import objects from modules in the same package directly in using from-import,
-2. Import objects from moudules outside of the package via a direct import or import-as statement.
+2. Import objects from modules outside of the package via a direct import or import-as statement.